oreos-and-ramen/RESTful-API-coding-challenge/README.md

 # How to Use
 --------------
 In order to use this program, you may clone this git repo.
 In the repository, run the `main.py` file in python.
-The program will pull data from the "https://open-meteo.com/" website to show you the sunrise and sunset times for seven days in the future, including today.
+The program will pull data from the "https://open-meteo.com/" website to show you the sunrise and sunset times in Salt Lake City for seven days in the future, including today.
 Thank you!

 ## Requirements Analysis